yboussard/twistranet/README.txt

 - Download and install Python >= 2.4 (with setuptools)

-- Download twistranet from github.com/numericube/twistranet: git clone
+- Download twistranet from github.com/numericube/twistranet

 - Execute (as a superuser) ./setup.py install clean ; this will normally install all dependencies.